1j01/jspaint/README.md

 ## Did you know?

-* These Tips and Tricks from [This tutorial for MS Paint](http://www.albinoblacksheep.com/tutorial/mspaint) also work in jspaint if they have a checkmark:
+* These Tips and Tricks from [a tutorial for MS Paint](http://www.albinoblacksheep.com/tutorial/mspaint) also work in JS Paint if they have a checkmark:

 	* [x] Brush Scaling (<kbd>+</kbd> & <kbd>-</kbd> on the Numpad to adjust brush size)
 	* [x] "Custom Brushes" (hold <kbd>Shift</kbd> and drag the selection to smear it)